LewisBray/ColourRamp/README.txt

 providing resource management (deleting buffers in constructors, etc...).
 In a project like a game engine these classes would need to be more flexible.
 This project uses GLFW and GLEW to implement OpenGL.

-Going forward I need to make it display in full screen and close when the user presses 'Esc'.